LET Access Series: Order of Merit and Award winners

-The top six players on the LETAS Order of Merit earn LET membership for the Ladies European Tour.
-Players finishing in positions 7–20 get to skip the first stage of the qualifying event and automatically progress to the final stage of the Lalla Aicha Tour School.
+The top players on the LETAS Order of Merit earn LET membership for the Ladies European Tour.
+Players finishing in positions below (since 2024 those in place 8–32), get to skip the first stage of the qualifying event and automatically progress to the final stage of the Lalla Aicha Tour School.

+The Players’ Player of the Year, introduced in 2024, is awarded by membership vote and recognizes not only excellence on the course but also sportsmanship, leadership, and contribution to the sport.